TeamRizu/outfox-wikijs/dev/theming/3d-perspective.md

 # First-Person Enviroment Example

-To perform this kind of 3D projection, we'll be performing a trick that's usually shown in OpenGL where the "Camera" - which is what the user is seeing - is completely stationary, and instead, the entire world (objects and all) are moving relative to that camera.
+To perform this kind of 3D projection, we'll be performing a trick that's usually shown in 3D rendering where the "Camera" - which is what the user is seeing - is completely stationary, and instead, the entire world (objects and all) are moving relative to that camera.

 To start, we need to setup some variables, and some functions: such as a way to calculate the vector position of the "Camera", and every object you want to place down.
 For this, here's a simple `Vector3` metatable that will help out with these calculations.